openfisca/openfisca-doc/source/find-help.md

 The OpenFisca community gathers around a [Slack space](https://openfisca.slack.com), which you can ask to join by sending a mail to [contact@openfisca.org](mailto:contact@openfisca.org?subject=Slack).

-This space provides community and official support and centralizes all countries’ channels.
+This space provides community and official support and centralises all countries’ channels.

 ### Channels and Naming conventions